not-a-boring-mary-anne/not-a-boring-mary-anne.github.io/content/post/hydroponics-container-gardening.md

 +++
 # Hydroponics & Container Gardening

 Outside of work, I like to experiment with growing herbs, leafy greens, and fruits on soil, through kratky method or NFT.
-I especially enjoy data logging to keep track of our nutrient dose-adjustments to the overall yield.
+I especially enjoy data logging to keep track of our nutrient dose-adjustments' effect to the overall yield.

 ![](/uploads/166843965_268611038153989_7208604144687216016_n.jpg)